viastopshate/CIS3500ProjectGroup18/Proposal.md

 24. As a user, I want to see a visual reminder of my progress towards my productivity goals, so that I am motivated to continue developing positive work habits.

 ## Notes

-_[Add any additional notes or considerations for your Chrome Extension idea.
-This could include potential challenges, alternative approaches, or specific features you want to highlight.]_

 ### References & Inspiration
 One existing product that we could draw inspiration from is “Tabagotchi,” a very similar chrome extension tool.
 This tool lowers the health of the tamagotchi every time a new tab is opened, and the pet will die when too many tabs are closed.
 We could draw inspiration for visual and UI elements from this reference.